Coronavirus help and support for your business

 Statutory sick pay

-Businesses with under 250 employees who have employee absence due to Coronavirus will be able to claim a refund of Statutory Sick Pay (SSP).
+Businesses with under 250 employees who have employee absence due to Coronavirus can claim a refund of Statutory Sick Pay (SSP).

 Employers will need to maintain records of staff absences and SSP made while a new rebate scheme is being created.